 JOURNALISM was never a career that Daniel Brett actively pursued in his youth.
-After gaining a Politics degree from Queen Mary College, he went to the School of Oriental African Studies with the hope of acquiring a job in international development and to work for an organisation such as Oxfam; however after struggling to find vacancies, he decided to carry out some research and analysis on the matter for various companies whilst seeking employment.
+After gaining a politics degree from Queen Mary College, he went to the School of Oriental African Studies with the hope of acquiring a job in international development and to work for an organisation such as Oxfam.
+However, after struggling to find vacancies, he decided to carry out some research and analysis on the matter for various companies whilst seeking employment.
 “It’s just something that I happened to get into,” he told me during a recent interview.

-From an early age, the journalist and author of 1984, George Orwell was an influence to Brett, and he recommends his work as a source of inspiration for any budding journalist.
+From an early age, the journalist and author of 1984, George Orwell was an influence on Brett, and he recommends his work as a source of inspiration for any budding journalist.
 “Why is George Orwell so accessible?
 He doesn’t use cliches but he doesn’t condescend either.
 With The Sun, it can be condescending as it takes things down to a low level; but Orwell says something intelligently without using complex words or jargon, which he always stood against.”

 He tells me that, in order to succeed in the industry, one must have an interest in the world and its current affairs, a desire to understand how things work and what’s going on, and the ability to be very adaptable.
 “Understanding how to learn quickly and to pay attention has actually put me ahead of others,” he reveals.

-Reminiscing on his first ever story, while working for the Herts Essex Observer in the mid-90s, Daniel discloses that he found it nerve-racking to call people up and ask for their thoughts on the building of mobile phone masts.
+Reminiscing on his first ever story, while working for the Herts and Essex Observer in the mid-90s, Daniel discloses that he found it nerve-racking to call people up and ask for their thoughts on the building of mobile phone masts.

 “People were afraid of their brains being cooked,” he quips and we note the similarity to the 5G mast controversy taking place even 25 years later, in 2020.
 He didn’t start carrying a mobile phone, himself, until 2005 and still doesn’t particularly like calling people for interviews.